biigle/core/DEVELOPING.md

 1. Build the Docker images with `docker-compose build`.
 This may take a while.

-2. Start the first containers: `docker-compose up -d app database`
+2. Start the first containers: `docker-compose up -d app`

 3. Apply the database migrations: `docker-compose exec app php artisan migrate`